-Our RTL SDR dongle uses the latest R820T2 chipset for better performance.
-This USB dongle can be used on many frequencies - Covering from 25MHz to around 1800MHz, it allows reception of AM, CW, FM, SSB for Amateur Radio as well as airband, broadcast radio and other frequencies (incl plane-radar/tracking).
-Subject to computer power, your waterfall can span over 2.5MHz.
+Our RTL SDR dongle uses the R820T2 chipset and can be used on frequencies from 25MHz to around 1800MHz.
+It allows reception of AM, CW, FM, SSB for Amateur Radio as well as airband, broadcast radio and other frequencies (incl plane-radar/tracking).
+Subject to software and computer power, your waterfall can span over 2.5MHz and you can decode a variety of digital transmissions (DMR, Pagers etc).

 These have been used for receiving DAB/Freeview broadcasts but make great add-ons to a Ham Shack.
-A small magmount aerial is provided but you are advised to use an aerial tuned for the operating frequency - for that, you have the option to include a BNC or SO239 adapter as part of the package, or you can simply buy the dongle/aerial/remote on its own.
+A small magmount aerial is provided (which is suitable for mounting near a window to track aircraft) but, for best results, you are advised to use an aerial tuned for the operating frequency - for that, you have the option to include a BNC or SO239 adapter as part of the package.

 Probably the best value RTL SDR package around!